lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details

-Internally, a system of equations based on the given *components* is construced and solved.
+Internally, a system of equations based on the given *components* is constructed and solved.
 The solution to the system is then written back to the unknowns.

 with jacobi specifies that the writeback should be performed to the next slot of the unknowns' fields.